mrrfv/open-android-backup/README.md

 6. `export_method` - The method Open Android Backup should use to export data from the device.
 Possible values are `tar` and `adb` (case sensitive) - the former is fast & very stable but might not work on all devices, and the latter is widely compatible but has stability issues.
 7. `use_hooks` - Whether to use hooks or not.
 Possible values are `yes` or `no` (case sensitive).
 8. `data_erase_choice` - Whether to securely erase temporary files or not.
 Possible values are `Fast`, `Slow` and `Extra Slow` (case sensitive).
 The value of this variable is ignored if the command `srm` isn't present on your computer.
+9. `discouraged_disable_archive` - Disables the creation of a backup archive, only creates a backup *directory* with no compression, encryption or other features.
+This is not recommended, although some may find it useful to deduplicate backups and save space.
+Restoring backups created with this option enabled is not supported by default; you must manually create an archive from the backup directory and then restore it.
+Possible values are `yes` or `no` (case sensitive).

 Examples: